 The properties panel or property inspector, provides a set of behavior tools for the Scene, sound Objects and input events.
 Select any part of a Scene, Object or soundset to open the appropriate property inspector.

-The property inspector is the right panel in Studio.
+The property inspector is the right panel in Spatial Studio.
 There are four distinct property inspector views:

 - Scene Properties